airalab/robonomics-wiki/docs/ru/configuration-options-description.md

 Robonomics team prepare some ready configuration files to use.
 Full overview of configuration fields you can find [here.](https://github.com/airalab/sensors-connectivity/tree/master/connectivity/config)

 This Article contains advanced configurations scenarios.
-If you don't read previous article ["Sensors Connectivity Module Setup"](/docs/sensors-connectivity-setup/) first read it.
+If you didn't read previous article ["Sensors Connectivity Module Setup"](/docs/sensors-connectivity-setup/) first read it.
 ## Scenario #1: Connect SDS011 to serial port

-The easiest and the most straightforward way to connect your sensor to the network is using the serial port.
+The easiest and the most straightforward way to connect your sensor to the network by the serial port.

 First, connect you board to a USB port, and find path to board with next command: